parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-omp/output-2/README.md

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been implemented in OpenMP for use with Intel and AMD offload target architectures.
+XSBench has been implemented in OpenMP offload for use with Intel Xeon Phi and other offload-capable architectures.

 ## Compilation